Home Drugs Saxenda (Liraglutide)

 Effectiveness of Saxenda for Weight Loss

 Patients have experienced significant weight loss while using Saxenda.
-The average weight loss in trials was 6.4% of total starting weight over 68 weeks, compared to less than 2% with a placebo.
+The average weight loss in trials was 6.4% over 68 weeks, compared to less than 2% with a placebo.
 Participants also received counseling on diet and exercise strategies.

 Saxenda: Drug Comparisons